Step-by-Step Agents’ Guide for Admission Process

 Please note, because we receive an overwhelming number of applications as soon as they open, especially for Cybersecurity and Master of Energy Management programs, we may have to close the application portal earlier than expected.
 Please regularly visit our website and application portal to learn about the availability of the programs.
 Below are the programs and the terms that are currently available for application submission:

-- Fall 2022: Open for M.B.A and MBA-Finance.
+- Spring 2023: Open for M.B.A. only.
 Closed for Cybersecurity and Energy Management.

 *Dates are subject to change.
 Programs will close as soon as they are filled.
 Applications may be deferred by the admissions office to the next available term when programs are full.